cooper/juno/README.md

 next to no effort, just copy `etc/ircd.conf.example` to `etc/ircd.conf`.
 The password for the default oper account `admin` is `k`.

-The configuration is, for the most part, self-explanitory.
+The configuration is, for the most part, self-explanatory.
 Anything that might be questionable probably has a comment that explains it.
 Explanations of all options are available in the [configuration spec](doc/config.md).